-The carbon pricing practice focusses on three areas:
+The climate strategy practice focusses on three areas:

 - The design of carbon pricing instruments and integration within a broader (energy) policy suite, and the linking of carbon markets under the Paris Agreement